refinedev/refine/documentation/tutorial/essentials/forms/index.md

 <Sandpack>

-In this chapter, we'll be learning about the Refine's `useForm` hook to manage forms for creating and updating records.
+In this step, we'll be learning about the Refine's `useForm` hook to manage forms for creating and updating records.

 :::simple Implementation Tips